eCrimeLabs/MISP-PurgeEvents/README.md

-# MISP Purge old events
+# eCrimeLabs MISP Purge Events tool

 A python script to perform cleanup of old or unwanted events, including Blacklisted Events